Variable-preconditioned transformed primal-dual method for generalized Wasserstein Gradient Flows: Transformed Primal Dual (TPD) method

+Moreover, the implicit discretization of the preconditioned TPD flow \eqref{TPD2_flow} is equivalent to the proximal update \eqref{prox_L} with a block-triangular metric matrix:

+where $L$ is the transformation matrix defined in \eqref{eq_decomp0} that transforms the original saddle-point system to the nearly upper-triangular system while preserving the solution, and $\tilde{P}$ is a variable-dependent block-diagonal preconditioner that improves the conditioning of the transformed system.
+Notice that the equivalence here may be only understood in form, as the metric $P$ in \eqref{prox_L} is usually SPD.
+With implicit discretization, an iterative scheme is given by:

-In contrast, the TPD method employs the decoupling transformation to decouple the primal and dual variables and adds the strong convexity in dual variable; it incorperates time-evolving or variable-dependent preconditioners to accommodate the conditioning with respect to varying metrics.
-These actions endows the TPD method with an enormaous potential for solving the nonlinear saddle point problem with high efficiency, yet poses new challenges when adapting to solving the JKO scheme of generalized Wasserstein gradient flows, which will be addressed in \autoref{num method}.
+which can be viewed as a generalization of the TPD method \cite{chen2023transformed2,chen2023transformed1} to nonsmooth problems.
+An important observation is that the triangular metric leads to an additional dual correction term (i.e., the last term on the right-hand side) inherited from the transformation that alleviates the primal--dual coupling and accelerates the convergence of the iteration, which is absent in block-diagonal preconditioned PDHG \eqref{PDHG}.
+The transformation endows the TPD method with substantial potential for efficiently solving the nonlinear saddle point problem, yet poses new challenges when adapting to solving the JKO scheme of generalized Wasserstein gradient flows, such as construction of suitable preconditioners, computation of proximal operator, and strategy of adaptively selecting step size.